 Our customers are primarily major and independent oil and gas exploration and production companies.
 We also may perform sub-contract work for one or more of our competitors.
-Over the past five years, sales of structures and related services used in the Gulf of Mexico by oil and gas exploration and production companies accounted for approximately 66% of our revenue.
+Over the past five years, sales of structures and related services used in the Gulf of Mexico by oil and gas exploration and production companies accounted for approximately 64% of our revenue.
 Our international sales fluctuate from year-to-year depending on whether and to what extent our customers require installation of fabricated structures outside of the United States.
-Sales of fabricated structures installed outside the United States comprised between 1% and 25% of revenue during each of the last five years, and accounted for 16%, 3%, and 1% of revenue for the years ended December 31, 2011, 2010 and 2009, respectively.
+Sales of fabricated structures installed outside the United States comprised between 1% and 20% of revenue during each of the last five years, and accounted for 9%, 16%, and 3% of revenue for the years ended December 31, 2012, 2011 and 2010, respectively.

 A large portion of our revenue has historically been generated by several customers, although not necessarily the same customers from year-to-year.
-For example, our largest customers (those which individually accounted for more than 10% of revenue in a given year) accounted for 20.7% of revenue in 2011 (all for Chevron Corporation), 38% of revenue in 2010 (16% for Eni US Operating Co.
-Inc., 11% for American Electric Power Service Corporation and 11% for Versabuild, LLC), and 48% of revenue in 2009 (36% for Bluewater Industries, Inc. and 12% for Eni US Operating Co.
-Inc.).
-In addition, at December 31, 2011, 98% of our backlog, which consists of work remaining on commitments received through February 27, 2012, was attributable to 19 projects involving 15 customers.
-Of our backlog on December 31, 2011, 72.9% is for two customers for two deepwater projects.
+For example, our largest customers (those which individually accounted for more than 10% of revenue in a given year) accounted for 61% of revenue in 2012 (37% for Chevron Corporation and 24% for Williams Field Services-Gulf Coast Company, L.P.), 21% of revenue in 2011 (Chevron Corporation), and 38% of revenue in 2010 (16% for Eni US Operating Co.
+Inc., 11% for American Electric Power Service Corporation and 11% for Versabuild, LLC).
+In addition, at December 31, 2012, 99% of our backlog, which consists of work remaining and commitments received through March 13, 2013, was attributable to 17 projects involving 15 customers.
+Of our backlog on December 31, 2012, 67% is for three customers for three major deepwater projects.
 The level of fabrication that we may provide to any particular customer depends, among other things, on the size of that customer's capital expenditure budget devoted to project construction plans in a particular year and our ability to meet the customer's delivery schedule.
 Thus, customers that account for a significant portion of revenue in one fiscal year may represent an immaterial portion of revenue in subsequent years.